zohairahmedd/csv_into_graph/README.md

 ## Converting CSV into a Graph
-Developed a script using Python that will create one basic graph.
-Developed a script using Python that will create a superposed plot.
+Developed two scripts using Python that will either create one basic graph or a superposed plot.
 - Utilized the Matplotlib library

 ## Commands